 Supervision, Behaviour and Recommended Attire

-- Groups must have the correct adult-to-pupil [children] ratio of 1:10.
+- Groups must have the correct leader-to-children ratio of 1:10.

-- Supervising adults must remain with their pupils/children at all times to supervise their activities, monitor their behavior, ensure their health and safety, and accompany them in the event of an evacuation.
+- Supervising group leaders must remain with their pupils/children at all times to supervise their activities, monitor their behaviour, ensure their health and safety, and accompany them in the event of an evacuation.

 - Lost pupils/children should make their way to the Quarter Deck, where staff will assist them in locating their supervising adult.